Jakob S. Boeskov

-Jakob S. Boeskov is an artist based in New York.
+Jakob S. Boeskov is an artist, author and award-winning filmmaker based in New York.
 His work has been shown in museums such as New Museum and Stedelijk Museum.
-He is best known for infiltrating a Chinese weapons fair with his ID Sniper project but has also worked with music and film.
+He is best known for infiltrating a Chinese weapons fair with his ID Sniper project.

 ID Sniper rifle

 In 2002, Boeskov and industrial designer Kristian von Bengtson created a fake hi-tech weapon called the ID Sniper rifle.
 This fictive weapon could shoot off GPS chips into demonstrators so that the police later could locate them and "apply the punishment."
 Boeskov brought drawings of this weapon to a weapons fair in Beijing, China, where the weapon received positive reactions from real weapons dealers, politicians and policemen.